cedricfarinazzo/ansible-role-wireguard-l2vpn/README.md

 ## Requirements

-- Linux hosts with systemd-networkd
+- Linux hosts with WireGuard support
 - Python for Ansible
 - Internet connectivity to install packages